Why this matters

 This is not fringe or hidden.
 It is a well-known issue in the foundations of relativity.
 Einstein’s synchronization rule treats light as isotropic, meaning it travels at the same speed in every direction, and that convention yields the standard formulation of Special Relativity.

 The crucial point is not that Special Relativity fails experimentally; it does not.
 The point is that more than one interpretation can fit the same successful mathematics and the same observed results.
+In the form discussed here, NeoLET is intended to remain empirically equivalent to Special Relativity in currently tested regimes.

 A different interpretation